 Port Richey is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 2,869 people and 15 constituent neighborhoods, Port Richey is the 331st largest community in Florida.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Port Richey is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Port Richey is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Port Richey who work in office and administrative support (16.85%), sales jobs (10.40%), and management occupations (10.24%).
+Unlike some cities, Port Richey isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Port Richey are a mix of both white- and blue-collar jobs.
+Overall, Port Richey is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Port Richey who work in office and administrative support (11.40%), healthcare (10.91%), and sales jobs (9.76%).

 Of important note, Port Richey is also a city of artists.
 Port Richey has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Port Richey’s character.

-One of the nice things about Port Richey is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Port Richey is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Port Richey citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.13% of adults 25 and older in Port Richey have a college degree.
+In terms of college education, Port Richey is nearly on par with the US average for all cities of 21.84%: 20.04% of adults 25 and older in Port Richey have a bachelor's degree or advanced degree.

 The most common language spoken in Port Richey is English.
 Other important languages spoken here include Polish and Spanish.